homer0/wootils/README.md

 The configuration is on the `husky` property of the `package.json` and the hooks' files are on `./utils/hooks`.

+#### Commits convention

+I use [conventional commits](https://www.conventionalcommits.org) with [`commitizen`](https://yarnpkg.com/package/commitizen) in order to support semantic releases.
+The one that sets it up is actually husky, that installs a script that runs commitizen on the `git commit` command.

+The hook for this is on `./utils/hooks/prepare-commit-msg` and the configuration for comitizen is on the `config.commitizen` property of the `package.json`.

 ### Testing

 I use [Jest](https://facebook.github.io/jest/) to test the project.